pepopowitz/do-scary-things/slides/src/09-outro.md

 And so just as that climber reminded me that day about the route I was climbing,

-I am here as a stranger to remind you that yes:
+I am here as a stranger to remind you that,

+whatever that fear is that you're trying to overcome,

+yes:

 you _can_ do it.